norskeld/sigma/apps/docs/content/guides/error-recovery.md

 Position 22 is the `=`, and the message names what was actually missing.
 See [commit] for what commitment does to each combinator.

-The run still stops at the first error, but commitment bought us a failure worth recovering from.
+The run still stops at the first error, but commitment produced a failure worth recovering from.

 ## Recovering